apawlik/version-control-gitkraken/_lessons/00-about.md

 ---
-layout: page
+layout: post
-title: Summary
+title: About
-permalink: /summary/
+permalink: /about/
 ---

 # Introduction to using version control using GitKraken

-Training materials for a hands-on workshop learning
+Training materials for a hands-on workshop on using Git version control with GitKraken.
+If you would like to learn version control without having to use command line, you may find these materials useful.

 ## Learning objectives (what you will know after this workshop):